S3-working-group/s3-practical-guide/S3-practical-guide.md

 A person fulfilling the role of a coordinator is accountable for **coordinating a domain's operations** and is **selected for a limited term.**

--   the coordinator may be selected by the group itself, or by the delegator
+The coordinator may be selected by the group itself, or by the delegator.

--   several coordinators may collaborate to synchronize work across multiple domains
+Several coordinators may collaborate to synchronize work across multiple domains.

--   instead of selecting a coordinator, a group may choose to self-organize
+Instead of selecting a coordinator, a group may choose to self-organize.

 ---